yuanshunning/pickit-docs/docs/quick-start/test-the-setup.rst

 Test the setup
 ==============

-Now that every component is connected to the Pick-it processor, we are able to see Pick-it's user interface:
+Now that every component is connected to the Pickit processor, we are able to see Pickit's user interface:

 -  Open a Google Chrome web browser on your external PC and enter \ http://192.168.66.1 in the address bar.
--  Now the Pick-it user interface is visible inside your web browser.
+-  Now the Pickit user interface is visible inside your web browser.

 .. image:: /assets/images/First-steps/Pickit-webinterface.png

-In the Pick-it user interface the connection between the robot and the processor can be checked:
+In the Pickit user interface the connection between the robot and the processor can be checked:

--  Press the Settings button on the top of the Pick-it interface.
+-  Press the Settings button on the top of the Pickit interface.
 -  Insert the IP address of your robot in the Robot IP field and press Check
 -  A pop-up message indicating failure or success appears on the lower